DingXiaoH/RepLKNet-pytorch/README.md

 Update: **all the pretrained models, ImageNet-1K models, and Cityscapes/ADE20K/COCO models have been released**.

-Update: **released a script to visualize the ERF.
+Update: **released a script to visualize the Effective Receptive Field (ERF).
 To get the ERF of your own model, you only need to add a few lines of code!**

 Update: **released the training commands and more examples**.